-26.5.1 All users must obtain a range permit prior to using the target range.
+- 26.5.1 All users must obtain a range permit prior to using the target range.
 Range permit may be issued by mail ONLY.
-The RI Division of Fish & Wildlife reserves the right to limit the number of permits issued and are non-transferable.

-26.5.2 To apply for a range permit through the mail, all applicants eighteen (18) years of age or older must:

-1. Obtain an application from the RI Division of Fish & Wildlife, Great Swamp Field Headquarters, 277 Great Neck Rd., West Kingston, RI 02892 or at www.dem.ri.gov.
+The RI Division of Fish & Wildlife reserves the right to limit the number of permits issued and are non-transferable. - 26.5.2 To apply for a range permit through the mail, all applicants eighteen (18) years of age or older must: - 26.5.2.1 Obtain an application from the RI Division of Fish & Wildlife, Great Swamp Field Headquarters, 277 Great Neck Rd., West Kingston, RI 02892 or the Fish and Wildlife Education Office at 1B Camp E-Hun-Tee Place, Exeter, RI 02822 or at www.dem.ri.gov.